ojasdeshpnde/simpleAStarImplementationPathFinding/README.md

 I also realize now that I have quite a few redunduncies but I cannot bother going back to fix them because I don't care too much for wasted memory as it gets cleared soon enough.

+I do not know if python has a nice way of using a Priority Queue, I do not quite know what a Priority Queue really is, but it just sounds like a sorted list for the most part so that is what I have been using and it seems to work just fine.